Acute pancreatitis is defined as an acute inflammation of the pancreatic parenchyma and peripancreatic tissues.

 In the last 10 years the incidence of acute pancreatitis has increased by 75%, due to increased alcohol consumption and increasing obesity.

-80-85% of cases of acute pancreatitis run a mild course without the development of multiple organ failure.
+In about 80-85% of cases of acute pancreatitis run a mild course without the development of (multiple) organ failure.

 Of these, pancreatic necrosis remains sterile in 60% of patients, whereas in 40% of these patients the necrosis becomes infected.

-This last category of patients has the highest mortality rate of 25-70%.
+The latter category has the highest mortality rate of 25-70%.

-It is important to realize that severe acute pancreatitis runs a biphasic course (2).
+It is generally assumed that severe acute pancreatitis runs a biphasic course (2).

 During the first 1-2 weeks there is a pro-inflammatory response, which results in a systemic inflammatory response syndrome (SIRS).

-It is a sterile response in which sepsis or infection hardly ever occurs.
+It is essentially a sterile response in which sepsis or infection rarely occurs.

 After the first 1-2 weeks there is a transition from a pro-inflammatory to an anti-inflammatory response.

-It is during this anti-inflammatory response that the patient is at risk for the translocation of intestinal flora and the development of infection of necrotic tissue and fluid collections.
+It is during this anti-inflammatory response that the patient is at risk for translocation of intestinal flora and development of infection of necrotic pancreatic and peripancreatic tissues.

-Early mortality in acute pancreatitis is the result of the systemic inflammatory response with multiple organ failure.
+Early mortality in acute pancreatitis is the result of severe systemic inflammatory response with multi-organ failure.

-Late mortality is the result of infection of pancreatic necrosis and peripancreatic fluid collections which results in sepsis and is seen in more than 50% of deaths.
+Late mortality is the result of infection of pancreatic necrosis and peripancreatic tissues which results in sepsis.

 Imaging of Acute Pancreatitis

-In the diagnosis and staging of acute pancreatitis and its complications CT is the imaging modality of choice.
+CT is the imaging modality of choice for diagnosis and staging of acute pancreatitis and its complications.

 Ultrasound is important in determining whether gallstones are the cause of the acute pancreatitis (i.e. biliary pancreatitis).

-ERCP with sphincterotomy and stone extraction should only be used if a patient has biliary pancreatitis and signs of biliary obstruction.
+ERCP with sphincterotomy and stone extraction is indicated in patients with biliary pancreatitis and signs of biliary obstruction.

-MRI is as sensitive as CT, but not as practical or accessible.
+MRI is as sensitive as CT, but not as practical or readily accessible in most centers.

-In certain cases it can be of additional value.
+In specific cases, however, it can be of additional value.

-There is no additional value of an early CT (within 72 hours) in patients with acute pancreatitis.
+There is no additional value of an early CT (within 72 hours after symptom onset) in patients with acute pancreatitis.

 The diagnosis is usually made on clinical and laboratory findings.

-An early CT may be misleading concerning the severity of the pancreatitis, since it can underestimate the presence and amount of necrosis.
+An early CT may be misleading regarding the morphologic severity of the pancreatitis, because it may underestimate the presence and amount of necrosis.